 If the MIC is 32 to 64, use of pip/tazo in associated with increased death rates.

 And if for some weird reason you have a patient on both a cephalosporin and a beta-lactamase inhibitor combination (a sign, I am sure, of early dementia) then the beta-lactamase inhibitor not only inhibits the penicillin, but the cephalosporin as well, making everything less effective.

-This organism is the boogy monster of modern medicine.
-Where they worried about demons and evil spirits in the 1600's, we worry about pseudomonas with the same intensity and almost the same degree of rationality.
-Gotta cover that pseudomonas.
+This organism is the boogie monster of modern medicine.
+Where they worried about demons and evil spirits in the 1600's, we worry about Pseudomonas with the same intensity and almost the same degree of rationality.
+Gotta cover that Pseudomonas.

 Relevant links to my Medscape blog

 Last Update: 07/15/18.